diekhans/PrimerS-JuJu/docs/output.md

 * red - an off-target alignment of a primer
 * purple - a alignment to a non-target chromosome (alt or patch) of a primer

+Primers pair has one end drawn thick, the other thin.